- Quick Links

 The 2014 countdown set a record for the most amount of Australian entries, with 59.
 This beats the previous record of 52 set in 1999 and equalled in 2007.

 Chet Faker becomes the first artist since Powderfinger in 2003 to have 3 songs appear in the top 10.
+This record would again be matched in 2017 by Gang Of Youths.
 Additionally, Faker is one of the few #1 placegetters to be a solo performer.
 In addition to Faker, Denis Leary (1993), Alex Lloyd (2001), Bernard Fanning (2005), and Vance Joy (2013) also topped the chart as a solo performer.

 The Hilltop Hoods' #3 appearance of 'Cosby Sweater' marks the third time that the band have reached the #3 positon.
 It had previously appeared in 2009 with 'Chase That Feeling', and had first appeared in 2006 with 'The Hard Road', which was incidentally the last time an all-Australian top 3 had occured before 2014.